 - Visit office hours for a professor whose research interests you, and ask them to recommend a book or if you can see their lab.
 Or ask them how they decided to commit to that field.

 - Do “informational interviews” with alumni in that major.
 (BEAM can give you tips on finding alumni and setting these up; Handshake has suggestions on how to conduct them.)

 - Find out what advanced students are doing in the major.
-Places to look: SURPS and ASURPS.
-Some departments share thesis abstracts or presentation videos on their website, or ask the SSO/peer advisors if you can see examples of past theses.
+Places to look: SURPS and ASURPS, where students from all disciplines present their current and recent academic projects, showcasing the diversity of topics, approaches, and interests at Stanford.
+Some departments also share thesis abstracts or presentation videos on their website, or ask the SSO/peer advisors if you can see examples of past theses.

 - If a particular major sounds promising, you can research its requirements by going to the relevant department’s website or by visiting the Stanford Bulletin.
 Consider how the coursework aligns with your interests.

 - Make a couple of four-year plans that fulfill all major and university requirements.
 Pay attention to prerequisites and what quarter courses are offered.
 Assess whether your schedule seems compelling and manageable.